flutter/flutter/packages/flutter_tools/doc/daemon.md

 #### app.reloadMethod (Removed)

-This functionality was deperecated and removed after 1.23.0
+This functionality was deprecated and removed after Flutter version 1.23.0

 #### app.callServiceExtension